 - If you are the CollegeAdvantage account owner or beneficiary and a portion of the distribution reported to you on your CollegeAdvantage 1099-Q relates to original contributions or purchases by the account owner (or beneficiary) that are not excluded under item 1, above, then the non-earnings portions (usually the original contribution or purchase price unless the account has declined in value below these amounts) related to such portion of the distribution must be included in Ohio adjusted gross income to the extent that either the account owner or the beneficiary has taken an Ohio contribution deductions for such contributions or purchases in this or a prior taxable year.

 - Include the earnings portion of the distribution reported to you on IRS form 1099-Q to the extent you have not otherwise included these earnings in Ohio adjusted gross income for either the current taxable year or for any previous taxable year(s).

 Contribution Carryovers: CollegeAdvantage account owners or beneficiaries should also reduce any contribution or deduction carryovers to future years to the extent that the non-earnings distributions in item 2, above (i) exceed contribution deductions taken in this and prior years and (ii) are reflected in your contributions deduction carryover to future years’ returns.

 Federal Interest and Dividends Subject to State Taxation

 Enter interest and dividends on obligations of the United States Government that are exempt from federal taxation but are not exempt from state taxation.

 Losses from Sales of Public Obligations from this State

 Enter any loss resulting from the sale/disposition of Ohio public obligations to the extent that such losses have been deducted in determining the federal adjust gross income.

-Reimbursements Deducted (Not Included in Federal AGI)
+Reimbursements of Expenses Deducted (Not Included in Federal AGI)